drwpow/html-aria/README.md

 The methodology for this is somewhat complex to follow the complete ARIA specification:

 1. If the role is a [widget](https://www.w3.org/TR/wai-aria-1.3/#widget_roles) or [window](https://www.w3.org/TR/wai-aria-1.3/#window_roles) subclass, then it is interactive
-   - Note: if the element manually specifies `role`, and if it natively is NOT a widget or window role, `tabindex`, must also be supplied
+   - Note: if the element manually specifies `role`, and if it natively is NOT a widget or window role, `tabindex` must also be supplied
 1. If the element is `disabled` or `aria-disabled`, then it is NOT interactive
 1. Handle some explicit edge cases like [separator](https://www.w3.org/TR/wai-aria-1.3/#separator)